AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 + Functions that do actions should be in the form verb - noun.
 + Functions that return a boolean should in the form noun - adjective.

++ In general, "Begin" should be used for actions, and "Start" for locations.
+	+ "End" is the preferred complement to "Begin".
+	+ "Stop" is the preferred complement to "Start".
+	+ These terms may be changed if context makes them ambiguous, implies another use, or is contrary to external documentation.
+		+ For example, ```sendEndCommand()``` should be renamed if the command "STOP" is being sent.

+#Abbreviations

++ Easily-understood abbreviations should be used when practical.
+Some examples are:
+	+ "Str" for "String"
+	+ "Curr" for "Current"
+	+ "Prev" for "Previous"
+	+ "Init" for "Initialize"
+	+ "Config" for "Configuration" or "Configure"
+	+ "Cal" for "Calibration" or "Calibrate"
++ Uncommon and arbitrary abbreviations should only be used if unambiguous in their context.
+  Some examples:
+	+ "Int" for "Interrupt", in the case of "CHIP_INT_PIN"
+	+ "Dir" for "Direction", in the case of "Motor_Dir"
+	+ "SS" for "Slave Select", in the case of "SPI_SS_PIN"

++ Function names should remain unabbreviated if doing so reduces readability.
+For example:
+	+ "getRecordingDuration()" should not be abbreviated to "getRecDur()".
+	+ "calibrateAudioInput()" should not be abbreviated to "calAudioIn()".

++ The abbreviations "In" and "Out" should only be used at the end of names.
+	+ For example, "In_Data" is ambiguous without determining the data type, whereas "Data_In" clearly represents input data.

 #Data Types and Usage